hazelgrove/hazelnut-dynamics-agda/README.md

   postulate some glue code that allows us to use those theorems in this work.

+There are no other postulates in this development.

 ## Meta Concerns
 - [all.agda](all.agda) is morally a make file: it includes every module in every other file, so running `$ agda all.agda` on a clean clone of this